 If a Change in Election Event (including a Change in Status) occurs, you must inform the Human Resources Department and complete a new election form within 30 days of the occurrence.
 Your election will be effective as of the first of the month after the election form is completed and received by Human Resources.
-Special enrollments in the event of birth, adoption, or placement for adoption will be effective back to the date of the birth, adoption, or placement for adoption, as long as timely notice is given to the Plan.
+Special enrollments in the event of birth, adoption, or placement for adoption will be effective back to the date of the birth, adoption, or placement for adoption to the Plan.